puntawatsub/coding-marathon-1/src/components/ContactListManager/self-assessment.md

   - [x] Does it handle all the specified features (e.g., adding, removing, or updating books)?
   - [x] Are edge cases handled (e.g., empty inputs, duplicate entries)?
+  - Empty inputs are handled but not duplicates
   - [ ] Are there any bugs or unexpected behaviors?

 - **How well does the component integrate with other parts of the application?**